Create a budget

-You can apply for a grant from Victoria University's Hardship fund for help with emergencies such as medical, dental, optical, high course related costs, high transport costs, flatting problems or childcare costs.
+You can apply for a grant from Victoria University of Wellington's Hardship fund for help with emergencies such as medical, dental, optical, high course related costs, high transport costs, flatting problems or childcare costs.

 See how your savings can grow with what you put in every week.
 The more you save, the more interest you can earn.